ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Miscellaneous improvements and bug fixes

+#### Add `max-closing-feerate` configuration parameter

+We added a new configuration value to `eclair.conf` to limit the feerate used for force-close transactions where funds aren't at risk: `eclair.on-chain-fees.max-closing-feerate`.
+This ensures that you won't end up paying a lot of fees during mempool congestion: your node will wait for the feerate to decrease to get your non-urgent transactions confirmed.
+If you need those transactions to confirm because you are low on liquidity, you should update `eclair.on-chain-fees.max-closing-feerate` and restart your node: `eclair` will automatically RBF all available transactions.

 #### Remove confirmation scaling based on funding amount

 We previously scaled the number of confirmations based on the channel funding amount.